enze-l/simple-dj/README.md

 The userinterface is styled with the help of [tailwindcss](https://tailwindcss.com/) to not have to write verbose css styles.
 The utilized Sliders an Icons are all part of [Material-UI](https://mui.com/).

 Audio is handled by the Web-Audio-API.
 The timeline-graph at the bottom of the screen utilizes [wavesurfer](https://wavesurfer-js.org/).

+The Beat detection is done with a modified version of [bpm-detective](https://www.npmjs.com/package/bpm-detective).
+The modifications were necessary for being able to display the beats in the timeline and to synchronize the songs.